Quit Spending So Much Time on the Scorecard [3 Tips to Get It Right]

 Everything about the Scorecard is designed so that the data can be digested quickly.

-The "green, yellow, red" color tabs readily indicate if a data point is on the way to or already going off-goal.
+The green, yellow, and red color tabs readily indicate if a data point is on the way to or already going off track.
 Use these colors to show where attention should be focused.

-The colors respond to the goals attached to each Measurable.
+The colors respond to the goals attached to each Key Performance Indicator (KPI).
 But how do we ensure those goals are still valid?
-Activating the "Total" or "Average" column provides a benchmark for those goals, allowing us to ask if they are still valid or need to be RDR'ed.
+Activating the "Total" or "Average" column provides a benchmark for those goals, allowing us to ask if they are still valid or need to be discussed.

-At Ninety, we like to use multiple Measurables to track an outcome.
-This helps us triangulate an exact outcome or at least paints a better picture.
-We group those similar Measurables together using line breaks.
+At Ninety, we like to use multiple KPIs to track an outcome.
+This helps us triangulate an exact outcome — or at least paints a better picture.
+We group those similar KPIs together using line breaks.
 Humans are better at identifying a trend in data when we see it grouped.
 For more details on how to apply line breaks, visit our help article here.

 We all want more efficient meetings.
-Ninety can help achieve them, and understanding the importance of dropping Issues to the bottom and adequately preparing the Scorecard goes a long way to making efficiency happen.
+Ninety can help achieve them, and understanding the importance of creating an Issue for later discussion and adequately preparing the Scorecard goes a long way to making efficiency happen.

 Sign up for a free trial with access to all of Ninety's functions, features, and support.
 We guarantee that you'll love it.